Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 If you’re going to have an online mobile presence, it better to be a GREAT one.

 But that doesn’t necessarily mean everyone needs to develop a native mobile app.
-There are ways of providing a smooth, interactive user experience on a website by using the right web development method.
+There are ways to provide a smooth, interactive user experience on a website using the right web development method.

 What is AMP?